Frank Darling (architect)

-Frank Darling (February 17, 1850 – May 19, 1923) was an important Canadian architect, winner of the RIBA Gold medal in 1915, who designed many of Toronto's landmark institutional and financial buildings, as well as scores of bank branches throughout the country.
+Frank Darling (17 February 1850 – 19 May 1923) was an important Canadian architect, winner of the RIBA Gold medal in 1915, who designed many of Toronto's landmark institutional and financial buildings, as well as scores of bank branches throughout the country.
 Darling is best described as an 'Edwardian imperialist' in his outlook and architectural approach, and accordingly left a legacy of fine Edwardian Baroque buildings in Canada's major cities, representative of the period's prosperity and optimism.

 Early life and education

-Born in Scarborough Township in the Province of Canada, Darling was the son of the rector of Scarborough and later of the Church of the Holy Trinity in Toronto.
+Born in Scarborough Township in the Province of Canada, Darling was the son of the rector of St Margaret’s Anglican Church (in-the Pines) in West Hill and Christ Church of Scarborough Village, and later of the Church of the Holy Trinity in Toronto William Stewart Darling (1818-1886) snd Jane Parson (1816-1909).
 As a boy, he received his general education at Upper Canada College before entering Trinity College School, in Weston.
-He worked briefly as a bank teller before becoming apprenticed to architect Henry Langley from 1866–1870.
-He studied and trained in England under George Edmund Street between 1870–1873 and then returned to Canada.
+He worked briefly as a bank teller before becoming apprenticed to architect Henry Langley from 1866 to 1870.
+He studied and trained in England under George Edmund Street between 1870 and 1873 and then returned to Canada.